NeuroTechX/ntx_slack_archive/studentclubs.md

  >I do hope to connect and collaborate with student groups from other universities though, tons of value through those relationships!!

+3/24/2017 6:27 AM

+ **braden** :

+ >If youd like to meet, heres my availability for the next week, let me know when would work best for you! <https://www.when2meet.com/?6111623-GHMGY>